pinellolab/STREAM/README.md

 > Jun 1, 2020

 Version 1.0 is now available.
 The v1.0 has added a lot of new functionality:
+1) added QC plots
-1) added support of scATAC-seq analysis using peaks as features
+2) added support of scATAC-seq analysis using peaks as features
-2) added support of interactive plots with plotly
+3) added support of interactive plots with plotly
-3) redesigned all plotting-related functions
+4) redesigned all plotting-related functions
-4) redesigned *mapping* procedure
+5) redesigned *mapping* procedure
-5) removed support of STREAM command line interface See [v1.0]() for more details.
+6) removed support of STREAM command line interface

+See [v1.0]() for more details.